 Berkshire breeding area.

-The NBN database also
+The NBN database

-contains a number of records from the early 2000s from
+used to contain a number of records from the early 2000s from

 ||Downy Emeralds favour ponds or small lakes with